Frank Lampard Sr.

 Frank Richard George Lampard (born 20 September 1948) is an English former professional footballer who played as a left-back.
 He played most of his career for West Ham United, had a brief spell with Southend United, and was capped twice for the England national team.
-He is the father of former Chelsea midfielder and former Everton FC manager, Frank Lampard, and is often referred to as "Frank Lampard Senior" or "Frank Senior" when there is a chance of confusion between the two.
+He is the father of former Chelsea midfielder and manager Frank Lampard, and is often referred to as "Frank Lampard Senior" or "Frank Senior" when there is a chance of confusion between the two.